 So what’s a parent to do to get their kids to eat right and stay healthy?
 No parent wants to force-feed children foods they need.
 Maybe it’s time to consider sneaking delicious, healthy products in here and there.
 Why not try some of these examples?

-- Replace sugar-sweetened drinks with Isagenix IsaFruits or Greens!.
-These two liquid-dissolvable drink powders pack in antioxidants and phytonutrients from fruits and vegetables without the calories.
+- Replace sugar-sweetened drinks with Isagenix IsaFruits!
+This liquid-dissolvable drink powder packs in antioxidants and phytonutrients from fruits without the calories.

 - Treat children to Want More Energy?® during or after sport games or outdoor activities.
 The sports drink makes for an excellent alternative to empty-calorie or artificially flavored drinks for hydrating and replenishing needed carbohydrates, B vitamins, and electrolytes.